appseconnect/docs/_posts/home.md

 **ProTip:** If you are a superadmin, any changes in the organizations done by you will be reflected in your feed section and also in the those organization feed section where changes has been made.

 # C. App

+There are a large number of Apps that are supported in APPSeCONNECT.
+If you still cannot find your App on the list, you might want to try out our App creation page to add a new App to our database.
+Any App once added is assigned to a particular category.

+The organization-specific app screen page displays all the apps that are present in a specific organization.
+One has to search for the organization in the search box and the organization will open up.

+Here you can - Choose App & also Add New App.

+**ProTip:** Please choose the category correctly because depending on your choice, you might be allowed to add Connectors.
+This portal do not support connectors between Apps in the same group (As that won't process any business requirement).
+For instance, migration jobs from SAP B1 to SAP ECC will not be supported at this time.

+Some of the predefined categories are :

+1. ERP

+2. ECommerce

+3. CRM

+4. Accounting, etc.

 # Release Notes/Release Information